 The homeowners wanted to construct their new home through a prefabrication process, whilst maintaining the simplicity of a “tramper’s hut”.
 Sustainability was a key criteria throughout the build.

 As a result, MAKE challenged wasteful and often costly construction processes - and the prefabricated floors, walls and roofs were assembled on-site within only 4 days.

 The sustainability focus was further achieved through the carefully selected materials and finishes, weathertight linings, and smart efficient ventilation systems.

-Abodo’s Tundra timber cladding was chosen for the exterior to further meet the sustainability eco-brief.
-Tundra Cladding is made from douglas fir, sustainably grown in New Zealand from FSC® certified plantations.
+Abodo’s Tundra Cladding was chosen for the exterior to further meet the sustainability eco-brief.
+Tundra Cladding is made from Douglas Fir, sustainably grown in New Zealand from Forest Stewardship Council® (FSC®) certified plantations.

 Finished in Sioo:x natural wood coating, Tundra Cladding has a rustic look which completes the tramper’s hut brief and integrates beautifully into the natural surrounds.